marcinkuzminski/rhodecode/README.rst

 .. note::

-   Please try to read the documentation before posting any issues
+   Please try to read the documentation before posting any issues, especially the **troubleshooting section**

 - Join the `Google group <http://groups.google.com/group/rhodecode>`_ and ask any questions.